August 6, 2010

 To get the pizza finished it will take another 5-10 minutes but keep peeking underneath of the dough to make sure that you haven't burnt it too badly.
 Keep the lid closed with all vents open!

-After the dough is nicely charred and the toppings are melted to your liking add some fresh basil if you have it.
+After the dough is lightly charred and the toppings are melted to your liking add some fresh basil if you have it.
 I am lucky enough to have a pretty decent basil plant in my garden so I make use of it all the time.

 The following two pictures are of the finished product.
 It is really tasty.
 The pizza has a crisp dough which has a nice smokey charred flavor.
 When you use a pizza cutter on this pizza you hear "crrruuuunnch" as the cutter cuts through the dough.
 Nice and crispy.
 It can rival any wood fired pizza you can buy!